-The Johnson Controls Digital Vault is a flexible, scalable, cloud-based platform that reaches across silos to gather data from disparate sources, and converts it into something you can leverage to achieve business and building outcomes.
-It is the first platform of its kind to manage data generated over the entire building lifecycle -- from design to retrofit to removal.
+The Johnson Controls Digital Vault is a flexible, scalable, cloud-based platform that reaches across silos to gather data from disparate sources, stores it securely and, standardizes the data.
+It then converts the data into something you can leverage to predict business and building outcomes and gain new insights related to buildings and occupants.

-We offer the capability to fully integrate unrelated internal and external data sources to help you make sense of energy usage, security breaches, fire alarms and temperature controls.
-Yet the need for visibility across disconnected, disparate systems has never been greater.
-The pace of technological change requires building professionals to be more analytical, flexible and agile than ever before.
-Plus, as budgets shrink, enterprise executives are asked to ‘do more with less.’
+We offer the capability to fully integrate disparate internal and external data sources to help you make sense of energy usage, security breaches, equipment performance and space utilization.
+The pace of technological change requires building professionals like you to be more analytical, flexible and agile than ever before.
+Plus, as budgets shrink, enterprise executives are being asked to ‘do more with less.

 Johnson Controls Digital Vault provides a set of services that will impact businesses by significantly shortening development time and providing visibility to new insights.